Swasth-Apps/healthcoach-help/src/pages/client/topics/sessions.md

 templateKey: client-topic-page
 title: 'Sessions '
 date: 2020-10-08T14:09:21.713Z
+recentTopics:
+  - slug: topics-coach/become-a-mentor
+    title: Become a Mentor
+  - slug: topics-coach/create-program
+    title: Create Program
+  - slug: topics-coach/tasks
+    title: Add tasks to a Program
+  - slug: topics-coach/what-is-a-cohort
+    title: 'What is a Cohort? '
+  - slug: topics-coach/add-sessions-to-a-cohort
+    title: Add sessions to a cohort
 ---
 Sessions are the set of interaction modules between the client and coach accompanied by tasks, homework exercises for completing the program over a period of time.
 These sessions can be either in-office or video as per the flexibility of both parties.